|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track we discussed the first key to past redemption.
+In the last section, we discussed the first key to past redemption.
 We also introduced the "Healing Hurts" Technique.

-On this track we will discuss the second key to past redemption.
+In this section, we will discuss the second key to past redemption.
 As you will see, the second key to past redemption is restitution.
 We will also discuss living in the present.
-As you listen to this track, you might think of how restitution can help your client.
-Could playing this track in an upcoming session be beneficial?
+As you listen to this section, you might think of how restitution can help your client.
+Could playing this section in an upcoming session be beneficial?

 For example, Jack was especially anxious regarding a colleague who was on his team at work.
 In one of our sessions, Jack stated, "One day I was so anxious that she was going to screw something up that I came right out and said it.
 I told her, ‘You better be really good because we’re all counting on you and if you don’t do well, you’re going to make us all look bad.
 I hope you did your homework, because this is not a dress rehearsal!’

 As you can see, Jack stole his coworker’s sense of competence.
 Jack came on stronger than he intended.
 Jack’s own anxiety and fear only added to his coworker’s, opening the way for self-doubt - and a very nerve-wracking presentation.

 Jack stated, "I know the presentation may have gone differently if I hadn’t given her this last minute lashing - at the very moment she needed my encouragement the most."
 Would you agree that Jack’s situation deserved relational restitution?
 How might you have responded to Jack?

 I stated, "Letting your colleague know that your own anxiety was over-amplified that day can help her gain back her self-assurance.
 Letting her know your words were the very opposite of what she needed at that moment can help her restore her confidence you.
 This simple act of rebuilding an intangible trait is what I mean by relational restitution."